idraney/CarND-Advanced-Lane-Lines/README.md

 #### Undistort the chessboard images using the camera matrix and distortion coefficients.

 Using the detected corners from the previous section, the function `cal_undistort()` was created to undistort the images.
 The calibration step was achieved by calling the `cv2.calibrateCamera()` function, which takes the `imgpoints` and `objpoints` arrays, as well as the image size, and returns the camera matrix, distortion coefficients, rotation vectors, and translation vectors.
-Thie image, the camera matrix, and distortion coefficients are then sent to `cv2.undistort()`, which returns the undistorted image.
+The image, the camera matrix, and distortion coefficients are then sent to `cv2.undistort()`, which returns the undistorted image.

 ![alt text][image1_1]

-Test Text
 ![alt text][image1_2]

 In the example images below, the original image was not included in the camera calibration step because the full view of its 9 x 6 corners are not shown.
-Hence, the image was not included in the calculation of the distortion coefficients.
-However, applying the the distortion coefficients that were calculated from the images with the complete corner set in view results in an undistorted image.
+Hence, the image was not included as input for the `imgpoints` and `objpoints` arrays.
+However, applying the `imgpoints` and `objpoints` arrays that were built from other images resulted in distortion coefficients that could be calculated for this image using `cv2.calibrateCamera()`, which finally resulted in distortion correction with `cv2.undistort()`.

 ![alt text][image1_3]

 Output images appear in the [./output_images](./output_images) folder.

-### Camera Calibration

-#### State how the camera matrix and distortion coefficients are computed.
-Provide an example of a distortion corrected calibration image.

-After the `for()` loop iterations were complete, the arrays `objpoints` and `imgpoints` were used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-The distortion correction was applied to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]

 ### Pipeline - Single (Still) Images